 I’ve been making checklists since I heard that Hurricane Irene was going to hit New York City.
 Supplies lists, grocery shopping lists, emergency contact lists (because who can remember anyone’s phone number these days!), etc.

 I usually don’t panic for storms and blizzards because working in the news business has conditioned me to handle tough situations.
-But I think this is going to be a really big deal.
-I know people that are already booking a roofing company austin and other contractors to come and repair their house after the storm is meant to pass.

 It’s much different being in an apartment than in a house during a hurricane.
 This is my first experience in an apartment.
 Jay is working Saturday night — because the news business doesn’t stop in emergency situations.
 You can listen to his sports updates on 1010WINS if you happen to be listening to the radio.
 But once he’s home on Sunday we’ll have plenty of snacks, water, non-perishable foods, candles, batteries and wine — all thanks to my planning and list making.

 Angie Hicks, founder of customer review site, Angie’s List gave me these tips to get your home and family ready for the storm.

 1. Gather Your Documents – Get your insurance documents together and put them in a safe place – a place you’ll remember!

 2, Program Your Phone – Have your insurance agent’s phone number stored in your phone so you can access it easily.

 3. Know your Coverage – Understand what is covered on your homeowners insurance policy and what is not.